oliverychen/oliverychen.github.io/index.md

 <br />
 <br />
 Oliver is a Graduate Fellow Ph.D. student of the [Department of Biostatistics](http://www.jhsph.edu/departments/biostatistics/) at the [Johns Hopkins University](http://www.jhsph.edu/) Bloomberg School of Public Health under Professor Dr. [Martin Lindquist](http://www.biostat.jhsph.edu/~mlindqui/) and Assistant Professor Dr. [Elizabeth (Betsy) Ogburn](http://www.eogburn.com).
-He also works closely with Professor Dr. [Brian Caffo](http://www.bcaffo.com) from Hopkins Biostatistics and Assistant Professor Dr. [Xiao Luo](http://biostat.jhsph.edu/~lxiao) from the Department of Statistics at the North Carolina State University.
+He also works with Professor Dr. [Brian Caffo](http://www.bcaffo.com) from Hopkins Biostatistics and Assistant Professor Dr. [Xiao Luo](http://biostat.jhsph.edu/~lxiao) from the Department of Statistics at the North Carolina State University.
 He is a member of the [Statistical Methods and Applications for Research in Technology (SMART)](http://www.smart-stats.org) group.

 <br />